JesusASmx/SimpleNERtagger_ES/README.md

 ```
 !pip install SimpleNERtagger-ES

+#For updating, use this instead (and comment the first one xD):
+#!pip install SimpleNERtagger-ES-U
 ```

 For now, only pip is supported for the installation.
 You can still fork this repo if needed.